 When pressed by police, Chrystul Kizer said she didn’t know Randall Volar III.

-Chrystul told police a friend shot Randall.
+Chrystul told police her friend shot Randall.

-A detective showed her an unspent .380-round found in her residence that matched a casing found in Randall’s burned home.
+A detective then showed her an unspent .380-round found in her residence that matched a casing found in Randall’s burned home.

 Chrystul Kizer has been charged with first-degree intentional homicide, operating a vehicle without owner’s consent, arson, bail jumping and being a felon in possession of a firearm.